SharkSnack/shiren-5/content/dungeons/destiny-trail.md

 Using a direct attack against a Blade Bee when your HP is low, throwing an item at an adjacent Sweet Nut, etc.<br/>
 There's also a high chance of losing items if you throw them in the direction of water tiles or at the exit.

-Trip Stones can appear from 3F, so don't forget to bring a Balance Staff if you're bringing items.<br/>
+Trip Traps can appear from 3F, so don't forget to bring a Balance Staff if you're bringing items.<br/>
 It'd be a shame if a valuable pot shattered from tripping.

 Mixers appear on 1-3F of Tower of the Present, and 4-5F of Tower of the Future, so don't discard synthesis materials<br/>
 like grass items and weapons or shields with positive upgrade values.<br/>
-The remainder of your adventure becomes easier if you synthesis goes well.
+The remainder of your adventure becomes easier if synthesis goes well.

 ### Farming

 You can collect Wood Arrows if you find a Wood Arrow Trap, and can hunt Grass Kids on 4-5F to collect grass items.<br/>
-Strength Grass is particularly good, since it increases the amount of damage you deal with direct attacks and projectiles.<br/>
+Strength Grass is particularly good, since it increases the amount of damage you deal with direct attacks and arrows.<br/>
 If you brought a Growth Bracelet, you can linger on each floor until wind blows to get a head start on leveling up.<br/>
 Level up a Pit Mamel into a Cave Mamel using a Fear Scroll and use items like Swift Grass and Upgrade Seed<br/>
 to get an early start on leveling up your weapon and shield, etc. (See level up monsters for other ideas)<br/>